Italy: 7 places to travel to in the boot country is written by Ida Dreboldt Kofoed-Hansen.

 In this part of Italy lies Umbria, called the 'Green Heart of Italy'.
 The region is located right in the middle of Italy and is the only region that neither borders other countries nor has a coastline.
 A 40-kilometer mountain range snakes its way through the landscape, varying between peaked heights and lush valleys.
 Between all the glorious nature are the medieval towns of Assisi and Spoleto, both of which exude historical charm and rippling fountains.
 Completely idyllic.

-It is also in central Italy that you will find Tuscany; the region which is known for its fantastic food and phenomenal nature.
+It is also in central Italy that you will find Toscana; the region which is known for its fantastic food and phenomenal nature.
 The area is known as the most beautiful in Italy and it also feels like walking around in a landscape painting when moving in the area.
 There are many Danes who visit Tuscany every year, so it is easy to find accommodation options down there.
-There is a reason why Tuscany is as popular as is the case.
+There is a reason why Toscana is as popular as is the case.

 The climate in the middle of Italy is on the very warm side in the summer, so you should settle for including a break in the middle of the day if you want to travel to the area during the summer period.
 If you are not into the very hot temperatures, then early spring and autumn are definitely also a great time to see Italy.
 However, you should be aware that the Italians themselves hold summer holidays in August, so some places are a bit depopulated during this period.